exercism/ruby/exercises/practice/tournament/.docs/instructions.md

 A draw earns 1.
 A loss earns 0.

-The outcome should be ordered by points, descending.
+The outcome is ordered by points, descending.
 In case of a tie, teams are ordered alphabetically.

 ## Input